tpm2-software/tpm2-tools/README.md

 This specifies the external programatic interface to the TPM:
 <https://trustedcomputinggroup.org/tpm-library-specification/>

-### The System API Specification
+### The Enhanced System API Specification
-This is the *SAPI* dependency mentioned in [INSTALL.md](INSTALL.md).
-This is the low-level software API to the tpm.
-The tpm2-tools project relies heavily on this. <https://trustedcomputinggroup.org/wp-content/uploads/TSS_SAPI_v1.1_r21_Public_Review.pdf>
+This is the *ESAPI* dependency mentioned in [INSTALL.md](INSTALL.md).
+This is the enhanced software API to the tpm.
+The tpm2-tools project relies heavily on this. <https://trustedcomputinggroup.org/wp-content/uploads/TSS_ESAPI_Version-0.9_Revision-04_reviewEND030918.pdf>

 ### The TCTI Specification
 This specifies the transmission interfaces or how bytes get from the system api to the tpm.